AdobeDocs/adobeio-auth/JWT/JWTCertificate.md

 - Once you&rsquo;ve completed the steps for your chosen platform, continue in the Adobe I/O Console.

-# Using the public certificate for creating an integration
+# Using the Public Key Certificate for Service Account Integration

 - Upload the public certificate (certificate_pub.crt) as a part of creating the integration.